tarantool/doc/doc/reference/tt_cli/external_modules.rst

 When ``tt`` sees two modules -- an external and an internal one -- with the same name, it will use the external module by default.

-For example, if you want get the information about your Tarantool application from ``tt``, write the corresponding external module ``version``.
+For example, if you want to get the information about your Tarantool application from ``tt``, write the corresponding external module ``version``.
 The ``tt version`` call will execute your implementation.